Norman Kings

 without the portrait was immediately put back in the melting pot.
 This was to ensure that all coinage, even

-smaller denominations held by peasants, bore the rightful monarch’s
+smaller denominations held by peasants, bore the rightful monarch’s portrait.
+It was basically the forerunner to propaganda

-to propaganda and advertising.
-When you
+and advertising.
+When you consider this,

-coinage and then whatever that miniscule percentage was, it was immediately
+whatever that miniscule percentage was, it was immediately halved in size by

-halved in size by only using one half of every cut coin.
-An excessively rare and
+only using one half of every cut coin.

-If this were a full coin, in this grade, it would be somewhat over
+An excessively rare and extraordinarily high grade example.
+If this were a full coin, in this grade, it

-£10,000; probably more as it’s an unrecorded moneyer.
+moneyer.
 It is common practice in Scandinavia to charge a straight 50% of the

 value of a full coin on all cut half coins, even English coins.
 Don’t miss out on this one as there will be